kshedden/seqmatch/README.md

 * Edit the `config.json` file to contain the proper paths for the read and gene files, and adjust the run parameters if desired.
 Then run `qsub run.pbs` to fully process one read file.
+This currently takes around five hours (for aound 90M distinct reads and 60M distinct genes, using 20 hashes, and PMatch around 0.9-1).

 __Goal and approach__

 The goal is to find all approximate matches from a set of reads into a target sequence database.
-To make the matching tractable and scalable, we require a window within the read to match perfectly.
+To make the matching tractable and scalable, we require a window within the read to match exactly.
 The remainder of the read can match to a given level of accuracy (e.g. 90%).
-Results for multiple exact match windows can be calculated in parallel and pooled.
+Results for multiple exact match windows can be calculated in parallel and pooled, so the overall query can be stated
+as: "approximately find all genes that match a length `w` subsequence of a read exactly, and that match the overall read in at least `p` percent of the positions".

 The approach uses [Bloom
 filtering](https://en.wikipedia.org/wiki/Bloom_filter), [rolling